 Upsolve Community Member

 ... does it get reported to my credit profile?
 How long will the chapt 13 stay on my credit or does it go......see more

 What Happens After a Foreclosure Sale?

 At least 15 states allow for a “redemption period” after a foreclosure, while a few states allow redemption under certain circumstances, and many states don’t offer a redemption period.
-Therefore, it’s important to determine what your state’s process is, so that you know what to expect.
-A redemption period is a set time under law in which you can pay the debt, plus costs, to regain the legal right to your property.
+That's why it’s important to determine what your state’s process is so that you know what to expect.
+A redemption period is a set time under the law in which you can pay the debt, plus costs, to regain the legal right to your property.
 This is sometimes called the “statutory period of redemption.”
-If you file bankruptcy, any redemption period available to you can be extended for sixty days.
+If you file bankruptcy, any redemption period available to you can be extended for 60 days.

 The speed of formal eviction proceedings after a sheriff’s sale of a foreclosed home is determined by state laws, and some states process evictions faster than others.
 Some single-family homeowners will be able to postpone eviction because of Covid-19-related holds on evictions.
 According to the Federal Housing Finance Agency (FHFA), certain Fannie Mae and Freddie Mac mortgage loan homeowners now benefit from a hold on evictions and foreclosures until at least August 31, 2020.

 Often, a mortgage company will buy the property at a foreclosure sale.
 Sometimes, it’s possible to get permission from the mortgage lender to pay rent on the house until you’re able to move out.
 Freddie Mac and Fannie Mae have previously announced such possibilities.
 In rare instances, a mortgage company might give you cash as an incentive to move out and hand over the keys.

 Can a Bankruptcy Keep Me in the House Longer?